hhvm/packaging/aws/hhvm1/README.md

   above).
-- The output of the state machine is a JSON that lists all steps, and for each it indicates whether it was skipped, succeeded or failed + any related information (EC2 instance ID for worker successes/failures; exception data for AWS lambdas that throw an exception).
+- The output of the state machine is a JSON that lists all steps, and for each it indicates whether it was skipped, succeeded or failed + any related information (EC2 instance ID + elapsed time for worker successes/failures;
+  exception data for AWS lambdas that throw an exception).

 ## Making changes and testing